-a) Development community: The City will outreach annually to builders and developers, including developers of affordable housing, to ensure the local development community is aware of opportunities and incentives for housing development in the City, including those to be established by Programs A-3.1, A-3.3, A-3.4, A-3.5, and A-4.1.
+- Development community: The City will outreach annually to builders and developers, including developers of affordable housing, to ensure the local development community is aware of opportunities and incentives for housing development in the City, including those to be established by Programs A-3.1, A-3.3, A-3.4, A-3.5, and A-4.1.
 The City will develop an outreach email list by the end of 2023 and expand it throughout the planning period.
-Initial outreach will be in 2023 and updates will be sent out with relevant code changes or at least twice per year.

-b) Utility Providers: The City will outreach and coordinate with the department responsible for providing utilities to ensure that they plan and retain capacity for affordable housing units in accordance with Government Code Section 65589.7.
-The initial outreach will be made upon delivery of the adopted Housing Element in 2023, with follow-up outreach every two years thereafter.

-c) Public Outreach: The City will continue to build and maintain its Housing Interest Group list for community members and provide a housing information newsletter at least annually.
+Initial outreach will be in 2023 and updates will be sent out with relevant code changes or at least twice per year. - b) Utility Providers: The City will outreach and coordinate with the department responsible for providing utilities to ensure that they plan and retain capacity for affordable housing units in accordance with Government Code Section 65589.7.
+The initial outreach will be made upon delivery of the adopted Housing Element in 2023, with follow-up outreach every two years thereafter. - c) Public Outreach: The City will continue to build and maintain its Housing Interest Group list for community members and provide a housing information newsletter at least annually.
 This newsletter will include information about tenant rights, available fair housing resources, and loan and funding options for residents and homeowners.
-The City will contact community-based organizations and request their assistance in distributing housing information to vulnerable and hard to reach populations.

-d) Housing Fair: The City will plan or participate in a local or regional housing fair to provide information and respond to community questions about housing needs and solutions.
+The City will contact community-based organizations and request their assistance in distributing housing information to vulnerable and hard to reach populations. - d) Housing Fair: The City will plan or participate in a local or regional housing fair to provide information and respond to community questions about housing needs and solutions.
 The housing fair should be open to the public, members of the development community, non-profits, service providers, and other interested parties.

-Timeline: a) Initial outreach 2023, updates twice per year b) Initial outreach 2023, follow-up outreach every two years c) Initial outreach 2023, at least annually after d) Annually, beginning in 2024 Responsibility: Planning Department Funding : Departmental Budget (General Fund) Objective: Contact 10 housing developers per year regarding housing sites or housing development opportunities within the city Reach 30 community members using outreach workshops Context: Housing Element law; AB 686 - AFFH
+Timeline: Responsibility: Funding: Statute or Other

+Consideration:

+a) Initial outreach 2023, updates Planning Departmental Housing

+twice per year Department Budget Element law;

+b) Initial outreach 2023, follow-up (General AB 686 - AFFH

+outreach every two years Fund)

+c) Initial outreach 2023, at least -

+annually after

+d) Annually, beginning in 2024